b00nb0b/blog/_posts/2014-09-03-Speed-up-webfonts.md

 comments: true
 ---

-Today, I stumble on the new webfont format `woff2`, which is natively supported by Chrome 36 and above.
+Today, I stumbled on the new webfont format `woff2`, which is natively supported by Chrome 36 and above.
 The file format delivers file size savings between 30 and 50% in comparison to `woff`.
 This saving can directly result in a better user experience on your site and can be achieved with a single additional step in your build process.